Warner–Lambert: History

 Its subsidiary Parke-Davis marketed the antidiabetic drug Rezulin, which was approved by the FDA in January 1997 but withdrawn by them in early 2000.

 In the end of the 1990s, Warner–Lambert formed an alliance with Pfizer to bring its drug Lipitor to market.
 Lipitor launched in January 1997 to resounding success, reaching $1B in domestic sales within its first twelve months on the market.
+By 1999, Warner-Lambert was in agreement to merge with American Home Products, before Pfizer made its own offer to acquire the company.
 In February 2000, Pfizer bought Warner Lambert along with all of its subsidiary companies.
-The headquarters of Warner–Lambert in Morris Plains, New Jersey, subsequently used by Pfizer, Johnson & Johnson, and Honeywell.
+The headquarters of Warner–Lambert in Morris Plains, New Jersey, was subsequently used by Pfizer, Johnson & Johnson, and Honeywell.